-EMR = Currently certified as a Virginia EMT-First Responder with no OEMS and/or OMD limitations EMT = Currently certified as a Virginia EMT-Basic with no OEMS and/or OMD limitations AEMT = Currently certified as a Virginia Advanced EMT with no OEMS and/or OMD limitations EMT-I = Currently certified as a Virginia EMT-Intermediate with no OEMS and/or OMD limitations EMT-P = Currently certified as a Virginia EMT-Paramedic with no OEMS and/or OMD limitations CCP/AP = Currently certified as a National Registry and Virginia EMT-Paramedic who has completed an advanced practice curriculum or an advanced/critical care certification such as FP-C, CCEMT-P, CICP, etc. Also recommended to include ATLS training and EMS degree.
-ALSO must have current OMD authorization to practice at this level on file at the REMS Council.
+EMR = Currently certified as a Virginia EMT-First Responder with no OEMS/EMS PHYSICIAN limitations EMT = Currently certified as a Virginia EMT-Basic with no OEMS/EMS PHYSICIAN limitations AEMT = Currently certified as a Virginia Advanced EMT with no OEMS/EMS PHYSICIAN limitations EMT-I = Currently certified as a Virginia EMT-Intermediate with no OEMS/EMS PHYSICIAN limitations EMT-P = Currently certified as a Virginia EMT-Paramedic with no OEMS/EMS PHYSICIAN limitations CCP = Currently certified as a National Registry and Virginia EMT-Paramedic who has completed an advanced practice curriculum or an advanced/critical care certification such as FP-C, CCEMT-P, CICP, etc. Also recommended to include ATLS training and EMS degree.
+ALSO, must have current EMS PHYSICIAN authorization to practice at this level on file at the REMS Council.